-Solar station for managing a drained solar system also called solar drainback
+Solar station for managing a drainback solar system also called solar drainback

 Technical presentation of the PAW DrainBloc solar power plant for solar drain systems.